Grounds History, Family Crest & Coats of Arms

 Early Origins of the Grounds family

-The surname Grounds was first found in North England, where the family held a family seat from ancient times.
-The earliest known bearer of the name was Aicusa filia Grundi, who was recorded in Yorkshire in 1204.
+The surname Grounds was first found in Yorkshire where Aicusa filia Grundi, who was recorded in 1204.

 Grounds Spelling Variations